CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise4.md

-# Exercise 4: Testing
+# Exercise 4: End-to-End Testing

-### Estimated Duration: 00 Minutes
+### Estimated Duration: 30 Minutes

 ## Overview

+In this exercise, you will test the agent end-to-end by executing various prompts and scenarios.
+After completing the tests, you will verify that the leave request data has been correctly updated in the Dataverse table.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Publish the agent to a Microsoft Teams channel
+- Task 1: Test Approval Scenarios

+- Task 2: Validate Data in Dataverse

-## Task 1:
+## Task 1: Test Approval Scenarios

+In this task, you will run the agent end-to-end using the provided prompts and verify its responses for accuracy.

-1. Now that you've configured the agent, it's time to test..
+1. Now that you've configured the agent, it's time to test.

 1. On the **Copilot Studio** page, select **Agents (1)** from the left navigation menu and click **Leave Management Agent (2)**.